 Technology has advanced to the point where you can get work done almost anywhere.
 Now, more and more people are working two-part time jobs, short-term contracts, and opening/operating business on the side while still working full time.
-The rise of the “gig economy” has lots of benefits for organisations, but also presents some challenges.
+The rise of the gig economy has lots of benefits for organisations, but also presents some challenges.

-With platforms like Uber and Upwork only rising in prominence and availability, employers need to focus on challenges that their organizations will face when trying to work and manage their regular and “gigging” employees.
+With platforms like Uber and Upwork only rising in prominence and availability, employers need to focus on challenges that their organisations will face when trying to work and manage their regular and “gigging” employees.
 According to Intuit’s new “On-Demand Economy Worker Study”, they are forecasting there will be 9.2 million on demand workers by 2021.

-Technology has changed the way we communicate to the way we do business.
+Technology has changed the way we communicate and the way we do business.
 Mobile technology has enabled the gig economy as people can work from anywhere.
-If more businesses are doing more work outside the traditional job site and allowing contractors to work from home or remote access their network, that allows for possible security breaches to employer’s internet network.
+If more businesses are doing more work outside the traditional job site and allowing contractors to work from home or remote access their network, that allows for possible security breaches to the employer’s internet network.
 Have firm security protocols in place to ensure your company’s system remains accountable and keeps company information secure.

 How Talivest can help

 Talivest is an online platform that powers the gig economy by connecting global companies with networks of their past and future talent.
 We help organisations understand why employees are leaving, stay connected with them and help re-hire high performing alumni.
 This results in reduced recruitment costs, boosted productivity, improved brand culture and a rich talent pool for referrals and boomerangs.